Topography

 János-hegy

 Budapest is not just about urban landscapes; it’s also a haven for nature lovers.
-Out of its 525 square kilometres (203 square miles) expanse, a whopping 83 square kilometres (32 square miles) is dedicated to green spaces, parks, and forests.
-The Buda hills forests, in particular, are under environmental protection, ensuring they remain untouched for future generations.
+Out of its 525 square kilometers (203 square miles) expanse, a whopping 83 square kilometers (32 square miles) is dedicated to green spaces, parks, and forests.
+The Buda Hills forests, in particular, are under environmental protection, ensuring they remain untouched for future generations.

 Gyermekvasút